LOGIN INTERMEDIARIES BORROWERS

 But in an opaque market, that can be difficult.
 If your property isn’t a straightforward case, like a single HMO (House of Multiple Occupancy) or MUFB (Multi-unit Freehold Block), you will likely require a loan tailored to fit.
 That means repetitively inquiring with multiple lenders to find the right deal.

 Unless you’re using Brickflow’s live market comparison.
-It gives you instant access to the best commercial mortgage rates and deals, enabling you to make an informed decision.
+It gives you instant access to the best commercial mortgage rates and deals, enabling you to make an informed decision based on actual borrowing options.

 With commercial property, if you don’t get your finance right, you’ll struggle to make your deal stack up, which is why shopping around the commercial mortgage market is key to a successful investment.